-This is the Draft Local Green Spaces Development Plan Document (DPD).
-This is the first consultation to be undertaken on the Local Green Spaces DPD.
-Following this consultation, comments received will be considered and changes made to the DPD where appropriate.
-A further consultation will take place which is known as the 'Regulation 19' consultation which will be the DPD that the Council intends to submit to the Planning Inspectorate for them to examine and determine if the DPD is considered sound.
+Proposed Submission Local Green Spaces Development Plan Document (DPD)

+This is the 'Regulation 19' consultation for the Local Green Spaces DPD .
+This document is the DPD which is the Council intends to submit to the Planning Inspectorate for them to examine and determine if the DPD is considered sound.